 contact/Join!

 To connect with the our group, email dissenxdesign@colorado.edu.
-We occasionally (rarely, really!) post work and events on Twitter and IG @dissentxdesign.
+We occasionally (rarely, really!) check social media, but once upon a time we did IG @dissentxdesign.